LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Introduction

 To further explore the impact of training data, we conduct an additional study examining how different types of pre-training data influence multimodal alignment, reasoning ability, and generalization.
 Specifically, we compare models trained on web-scale image-text corpora, such as LAION~\cite{schuhmann2022laion}, against those leveraging task-specific datasets with richer structural supervision~\cite{liu2024improved}.
 Additionally, we explore the impact of using Recap-DataComp-1B~\cite{li2024if}, a recaptioned variant designed to enhance image-text alignment.
 Our results demonstrate that dataset selection significantly affects recognition capabilities and cross-domain transfer performance.

-To summarize, this work provides key insights into cross-modal representation learning and offers a practical guide for developing more efficient and effective MLLMs, while challenging conventional assumptions about dataset requirements for optimizing pre-training strategies.
+To summarize, this work provides key insights into cross-modal representation learning and offers a practical guide for developing more efficient and effective MLLMs, while challenging conventional assumptions about visual and textual backbones and dataset requirements for optimizing pre-training strategies.